abdullahjafoffici17-lab/python-basics-/README.md

 **Day3:** Learned input/output and the power operator (**).
 Built a BMI calculator with category logic (Underweight/Normal weight//Overweight/Obese) using if-elif-else.

 **Day 4:** Learned arithmetic, comparison, and logical operators (and/or/not).
 Built a Grade Calculator with 5 grade levels, then upgraded it with attendance-based logic using the `and` operator.
 Found and fixed a bug where a variable name mismatch would cause a crash.

+**Day 5:** Learned nested conditionals and the random module.
+Built a Number Guessing Game with Too High/Too Low hints.
+Learned that Python is case-sensitive (randint vs Randint) and cleaned up unreachable "dead code" in my logic.